Negronii/MyNotes/front-end/interview/Interview-All-In-One.md

 ```
 # 2. Javascript.md

-## What are the Features of JavaScript's Strict Mode?
+## JavaScript's Strict Mode Features

-Strict mode in JavaScript is an option that enables a restricted variant of JavaScript, enhancing error detection and overall code quality.
-It's activated by adding `'use strict';` at the beginning of a script or function.
+JavaScript's Strict Mode is a feature that enforces a stricter parsing and error handling mechanism on your JavaScript code.
+Activating Strict Mode can be done by adding `'use strict';` at the beginning of a script or a function block.
+This mode intentionally has different semantics from the normal code, aimed at improving code reliability and performance.

 ### Features of Strict Mode

-1. **Variables Must Be Declared**: Strict mode requires all variables to be declared before use.
-Usage of undeclared variables will result in a reference error, preventing accidental global variable creation.
+1. **Mandatory Variable Declarations**: In Strict Mode, every variable must be declared before use.
+If a script attempts to use an undeclared variable, JavaScript will throw a `ReferenceError`.
+This requirement helps to avoid the accidental creation of global variables caused by typographical errors.

-2. **No `with` Statement**: The `with` statement is prohibited as it complicates the scope chain, making code optimization and debugging more difficult.
+2. **Disallows the `with` Statement**: The `with` statement is not allowed in Strict Mode because it creates ambiguity about the scope of variables.
+Its use can lead to significant performance hits and complicates the debugging process, as it modifies the scope chain, making it harder to predict which variables will be affected by a piece of code.

-3. **Eval Scope Limitation**: Code within `eval()` is executed in its own scope, ensuring that variables or functions within `eval()` do not affect the surrounding scope.
+3. **Scoped `eval()` Function**: Any declarations within an `eval()` expression in Strict Mode do not affect the surrounding scope, making `eval()` safer by preventing it from introducing new variables or modifying existing ones in the parent scope.

-4. **Controlled `this` Keyword Behavior**: In non-method functions, `this` is `undefined` instead of defaulting to the global object, reducing the risk of unintended references to the global scope.
+4. **Secure `this` Keyword Behavior**: In functions that are not called as methods of an object, the value of `this` is `undefined` in Strict Mode.
+This contrasts with non-strict mode, where `this` defaults to the global object, reducing the risk of inadvertently modifying the global environment.

-5. **No Duplicate Parameter Names**: Functions cannot have parameters with the same name, aiding in the prevention of coding mistakes.
+5. **Prohibits Duplicate Parameter Names**: Functions cannot have multiple parameters with the same name, which eliminates potential errors from duplicated identifiers and enhances code clarity.

-6. **Immutable Non-Writable Properties**: Assignments to non-writable properties result in an error, ensuring data integrity.
+6. **Immutable Non-Writable Properties**: In Strict Mode, attempts to assign values to non-writable properties result in a `TypeError`.
+This feature ensures the immutability of constants and read-only properties, thus preserving data integrity.

-7. **Protection Against Deleting Fixed Properties**: Attempts to delete undeletable properties (like `Object.prototype`) trigger an error.

-8. **No Octal Literals and Syntax**: Octal literals and escape sequences are disallowed, avoiding confusion with string data.

-In conclusion, strict mode in JavaScript helps in writing safer and cleaner code by turning silent errors into throw errors, enforcing variable declarations, clarifying function scope, and preventing common coding pitfalls.
-These features significantly contribute to the robustness and maintainability of JavaScript code.
+7. **Restrictions on Deleting Properties**: Trying to delete non-deletable properties (such as built-in objects or fixed properties) will throw a `TypeError`, protecting important parts of the language’s core.

+8. **No Octal Numeric Literals**: Octal literals and octal escape sequences are not allowed in Strict Mode.
+This restriction avoids confusion between mistakenly leading zeroes in numbers and octal syntax, making the code more readable and less prone to errors.
+Octal literals are those starting with a leading zero, like `010` stands for 8 in decimal.
+Octal escape sequences are those starting with `\`, like `\141` stands for `'a'`.

+### Conclusion

+By enforcing these constraints, Strict Mode significantly aids in the development of more secure, robust, and clean JavaScript code.
+It prevents common coding errors, reduces accidental global variable creation, clarifies the scope chain, and enforces a cleaner syntax.
+Adopting Strict Mode can lead to better performance, easier debugging, and a more structured codebase, which are crucial for maintaining large-scale JavaScript applications.

 ## Traverse an Array: `for` vs. `forEach`